UPDATE 2-Cricket-Test Series New Zealand v Sri Lanka scoreboard

-Dec 29 (Infostrada Sports) - Scoreboard at close of play on the fourth day in the first Test between New Zealand and Sri Lanka on Monday in Christchurch, New Zealand
+Dec 28 (Infostrada Sports) - Scoreboard at stumps on the third day in the first Test between New Zealand and Sri Lanka on Sunday in Christchurch, New Zealand

 New Zealand 1st innings 441 (B. McCullum 195, J. Neesham 85, K. Williamson 54)